-How do you know when you're ready to adopt a dog?
+How do you know when you're ready to adopt a new puppy?
 The short answer is that you're never ready.
 There will be surprises that pop up for even the most prepared dog owner, but you can make sure your schedule, finances, and supplies are in place to ensure a smooth start for you and your new best friend.

 7-7:30 a.m. — Ten-minute walk